adambrgmn/indebox/README.md

 `processFile()` takes one argument, a file.
 This file is then matched against different types of arguments to see if its possible to open the file or not.
 If not it will open it with InDesign.
 Otherwise it will send a notification telling you why it can't be opened.

+`match()` is the function that does these checks.
+It takes three arguments:

+- `file`: The file-object
+- `resolve`: A callback that gets fired if everything is alright
+- `reject`: A callback that get fired if there are som problems

 #### Config
 `config.js` is where you can make some tweaks to make the app fit your needs.